DomiStyle/docker-tor-browser/README.md

 ```
 docker
 ```
-To use docker with doing sudo every time do this
+To use docker without doing sudo every time do this
 ```
 sudo usermod -aG docker $USER
 ```